callumrollo/callumrollo.github.io/content/pages/about.md

 Source code is available on my [Github](https://github.com/callumrollo/callumrollo.github.io).
 See [this article](https://callumrollo.github.io/howto.html#howto) for more info on why I promote open sharing  of source code, as well as links to academic websites that do the same.

 This website has no trackers, cookies, data collection or visitor logging.
-This is a deliberate choice.
+I am opposed to online surveillance.